GrahamDumpleton/lab-mod-wsgi-express/workshop/content/exercises/01-installing-mod-wsgi.md

 Because it was a pre-compiled binary, it couldn't be used if you wanted to use a different version of Python than the system Python installation that mod_wsgi was compiled for.
 This was the case because mod_wsgi is C code and links directly to the Python library for the version of Python it was compiled against.
 It isn't possible to force the use of a different Python version by pointing mod_wsgi at a Python virtual environment created using a different Python version or installation.

-Another issue with the system provided mod_wsgi package was that it was often many years out of date, even when using the latest version of the operating system distribution and not just an LTS (long-term support) version.
+Another issue with the system provided mod_wsgi package was that it was often a quite old version and not the latest version, even when using the latest version of the operating system distribution and not just an LTS (long-term support) version.

 The alternative to using the mod_wsgi package provided by the operating system was to compile mod_wsgi from its original source code yourself.